I Expect You to Die: Synopsis

 The game follows a spy who works for "The Agency", a secret organization that protects the world.
 The spy has just begun working and has been given a telekinetic implant that allows them to make objects float.
 In the spy's first mission, their assistant Support Agent reveals that a billionaire super-villain named Dr. Zor, head of the evil organization "Zoraxis", has a cargo plane, scheduled to fly to Zanzibar, that contains a high-tech car.
 The spy gets into the car and activates a defense system that allows them to drive off the plane.

-In their next mission, the spy discovers that Zor has had his lieutenant Daniel Sans working on a 'super-virus' to get revenge on The Agency.
-The spy goes undercover, and breaks open the window to the lab.
+In their next mission, the spy discovers that Zor has had his lieutenant, Daniel Sans, working on a 'super-virus' to get revenge on The Agency.
+The spy goes undercover and breaks open the lab window.
 They then use a machine and a note from a rogue scientist to build a cure.
-Though it seems too late when the rocket containing the super-virus is launched, the spy breaks open the rocket and combines the cure, saving the city.
+Though it seems too late when the rocket carrying the super-virus is launched, the spy breaks open the rocket and combines it with the cure, saving the city.

 In the next mission, the spy is tasked with destroying Zor's submarine.
 While they succeed off-screen, the spy ends up in a broken escape pod.
 Using quick time thinking, the spy manages to fix the escape pod and signal the Support Agent.
 In their final mission, the Support Agent informs the spy Zor has hidden "Machine Z" in his hunting lodge.
 Once there, the spy solves clues and is attacked by "deer gas" and a "bear archer" before finding out that Machine Z is a gravity device powered by gravity crystals.
 They also discover that Zor intends to initiate Project Golden Goose, in which the machine will destroy The Agency, which Zor will profit from.
 The spy manages to destroy the machine using unstable gravity crystals and escapes via helicopter.